-Besides having an attractive storefront, there are many other aspects to selling that have nothing to do with the products or your website.
+Besides having an attractive storefront, there are many other aspects to selling that have nothing to do with your products or your website.
 This article will explore the mental aspects of selling.
 Here are 5 tips that should help you improve your sales.

-Every customer that walks into your store will have different objectives, so its important to offer high end products as well as low end ones to cover the entire range of customers you may encounter.
+Every customer that walks into your online store will have different objectives and price points, so it’s important to offer high end products as well as low end ones to cover the entire range of customers you may encounter.

 For example, let’s say you wanted to encourage customers to purchase Item A from your store because that product nets you the highest margins.
-If you were to price Item A similarly with the rest of the items in Item A’s category, Item A would simply not stand out.
+If you were to price Item A similarly with the rest of the items in Item A’s category, then Item A would simply not stand out.

 Inexpensive and cheap are all relative terms.
 Make sure your “relative” prices are on the high end and you will net a higher profit.
 The best part is that you can assume ahead of time that the 100 dollar shirts aren’t going to sell very well so you don’t have to stock very many of them.

 Offer a Cheap Low Margin Product to Draw People In

-The trick here is to entice the customer into your store with a ridiculously cheap product and then convince them to spend the extra money that they saved on something else in your store.
-This tactic works almost every time.
+The trick here is to entice the customer into your store with an attractively priced product and then convince them to spend the extra money that they saved on something else in your store.
+This tactic works very well.

 Offer Free Shipping on Orders Over a Certain Amount

-By setting a threshold with which the savings start to kick in, a customer will be encouraged to buy more than they were planning to buy.
-Try and set this free shipping or discount threshold at a price that is just above some multiple of the average price for your items.
-For example, if most of your items cost 9 dollars, set this threshold at 100 dollars.
-Often times, a customer will add one more item to their cart to break the savings barrier.
+By setting a threshold with which the savings start to kick in, customers are encouraged to buy more than they were planning to buy.
+Try and set this free shipping or discount threshold at a price that is a small percentage(15-20%) over your current average order size and see what happens.

 Cross sell your products

 Most of your customers will not take the time to browse your entire store.
-That is why you need to “browse” the store for them.
-Try and display related items alongside the ones that they are already purchasing.
+That is why you need to “browse” the store for them by displaying related items alongside the ones that they are already purchasing.

 Setting the discount date in the future gives you time to plan out your pricing strategies for your future sales.
 For example, you might choose to temporarily raise the prices of your best sellers during the sale while leaving the prices of the products you want to dump at the same prices.

 It’s All a Mind Game

 The key benefit of all of these strategies is that the customer will feel like they got a great deal and your profits will increase at the same time.
 The best part is that all of these tactics are super easy to implement and will improve your sales immediately.